alireza787b/liquidLapse/README.md

 3. **Flexible Configuration**

-   * A `config.yaml` file allows easy customization of settings such as target URL, snapshot intervals, BTC price API URL, etc.
+   * A `config.yaml` file allows easy customization of settings such as target URL, snapshot intervals, BTC price API URL, AI prediction settings, and more.

 4. **Service Management**